Kilcekru/dcs-coordinates/README.md

 ### Supported Maps

-Currently 3 Maps are supported:
+Currently 4 Maps are supported:
 - Caucasus
 - Normandy
+- Persian Gulf
 - Syria

 More maps might be covered in the future.